 Four centuries after Hernando de Soto’s demise, Walter P. Chrysler’s eponymously named corporation was just 4 years old and was itching to expand.
 The Chrysler and Imperial lines, with their growing reputation for performance and engineering excellence, had staked their claims in the medium and upper price ranges.
 A new car called the Plymouth was being readied to do battle with Chevrolet and Ford in the low-priced arena.
-This left the fast-growing lower-medium range to be covered by the old Maxwell line, a remnant of the days before Mr. Chrysler took over a languishing Maxwell-Chalmers Company.
+This left the fast-growing lower-medium range to be covered by the old Maxwell line, a remnant of the days before Mr. Chrysler took over a languishing Maxwell-Chalmers Company and renaming it the Chrysler Corporation.
 The Chrysler brand was viewed by many as the “car of the future.”
 Imperials were winning endurance races around the world.
 Big plans were in store for the new Plymouth.
 But Maxwell, with its diminished reputation for quality and style, was a car in decline.
 To compete in this important segment, Walter Chrysler would need something new and exciting.
 He would get that and more.

-Six years earlier, in 1920, brothers John and Horace Dodge, builders of the well-regarded Dodge motorcar, both suddenly, independently and just months apart, died.
+Six years earlier, in 1920, brothers John and Horace Dodge, builders of the well-regarded Dodge motorcar, both suddenly, and just months apart, died.
 The Boston investment bank, Dillon Read & Company, was now running the firm for the brother’s widows.
 Moneymen tend to make lousy carmakers (just ask the folks at Cerberus Capital Management circa 2008.)
 By the mid-twenties, Dillon Read had had enough and wanted out of Dodge.
 Walter Chrysler was keenly aware of the situation.
 He knew the bankers were incapable of running Dodge to its potential.
 Before long, he surmised, they would come calling with a deal.

 In the meantime, Mr. Chrysler decided to apply some pressure.
 He ordered his engineering team to begin work on a new car that would compete directly with Dodge.
 He went so far as to hire Dodge’s sales manager to promote this car and sign up dealers.
 Naturally, his new executive inquired the name of the vehicle he’d be selling.
 Already settled on the Plymouth moniker, with its connotations of pioneering spirit and frugality, another dip into Americana seemed fitting.
-That is where legend has Chrysler reaching for the U.S. history book and kicking off de Soto’s next great adventure.
+That is where legend has Mr. Chrysler reaching for a U.S. history book and kicking off de Soto’s next great adventure.

 It was in April 1928 when Dillon Read finally approached Walter Chrysler about buying Dodge.
 By then, the Chrysler Corporation was expanding fast and bumping up against its production limits.
 Dodge had plenty of unused capacity and an excellent foundry.
 This last would allow Chrysler to bring its engine production in-house.
 The huge Dodge Main plant on the banks Detroit River could even be seen from Mr. Chrysler’s office high atop the Maxwell building.
 Both parties knew it was a good match.
 It was just a question of price.